-How to buy the correct shoes for plantar fasciitis, heel pain and heel spurs
+How to buy the correct shoes for plantar fasciitis, heel pain

 The next thing to check is the flexibility of the shoe.
 Using both hands hold the shoe by the heel and toe.
 Try to bend the sole of the shoe in the middle.
 If the sole offers little resistance and collapses in the middle then stay away from the shoe.
 The proper soles should bend very gradual and offer some resistant.
 This is needed to withstand the thousands of steps you will take while wearing the shoes.

 Next, look for a shoe with an elevated heel and rocker sole.
 The heel of the shoe should be about 1 inch high; this will help shift some of the weight off of your painful heels.
 As for the rocker sole, the best way to test this is to put the shoe on a flat surface and push down on the toe.
 The shoe should rock forward in a rolling motion.
 The more the shoe rocks the better it is to help heal your plantar fasciitis.

 Never buy a shoe that has “neutral” or flat heel.
 This type of shoe will reload the weight bearing of your foot onto your heels, thus creating more pressure and exacerbating the condition.
 Make sure the shoes have adequate cushioning to absorb the impact when your heels strike the ground.These are just some of qualities to look for when shopping for shoes for Plantar Fasciitis.
 I also recommend that you buy a shoe with removable insoles.
 This will allow you to add your own orthotics to and totally customize a shoe to your specific foot condition.
 This is by far the best way to get relief from foot pain.

 Use what our Navy Soldiers use to cure their heel pain!